yenthusiastic/arp_b/code/francisco/REST API/README.md

 1.2 Paste the following URL: http://be.dev.iota.pw:5100/data
 2. Header:
 2.1 Click on "Headers"
-2.2 Insert the following data in the Headers table:
+2.2 Insert the following fields in the Headers table:

 Key | Value | Description
 ---------|----------|---------